Bidyanus bidyanus: Distribution

 Silver perch are schooling mid-water fish with a preference for flowing water.
 Though nowadays found in the lowland reaches of the Murray-Darling system, they originally had a strong presence in the slope and upland reaches of many Murray-Darling rivers as well.
 In particular, they had a strong presence in upland reaches of the Murrumbidgee River and were originally found as far upstream as Cooma.
 As recently as the early 1980s, long summer migrations into the upland reaches of the Murrumbidgee were an annual event.
 Unfortunately these migrations, and these populations, have now collapsed — silver perch are functionally extinct in the Murrumbidgee River now, as in most parts of their former range.

-Silver perch have been introduced into the Lake Eyre Basin in arid central Australia.
+Silver perch have been introduced into the Lake Eyre basin in arid central Australia.
 These releases were not officially sanctioned and pose serious hybridisation risks to closely related species of terapontids endemic to the Lake Eyre system.

 A translocated and reproducing population of silver perch exists in Cataract Dam on the Hawkesbury-Nepean system.
 This population was established by NSW Fisheries translocations of juvenile fish from drying billabongs in the lower Murrumbidgee River in approximately 1915–17.
 The Cataract Dam population is unique in being the only population of silver perch in an artificial impoundment that regularly and successfully recruits and is self-sustaining.
-The long established prohibition on fishing, the consequent absence of exotic fish and their diseases, and the pristine nature of the dam, including a largely undisturbed, thickly-forested sandstone-dominated catchment and an abundance of coarse rubble and gravel in many inshore areas, where fertilised eggs can settle and not be smothered by silt, are all likely contributors to this unique situation.
+The long established prohibition on fishing, the consequent absence of alien fish and their diseases, and the pristine nature of the dam, including a largely undisturbed, thickly-forested sandstone-dominated catchment and an abundance of coarse rubble and gravel in many inshore areas, where fertilised eggs can settle and not be smothered by silt, are all likely contributors to this unique situation.

 Fishing

-Fishermen caught silver perch on unweighted baits such as worms and on small spinning-blade lures in rapids during migrations into upland rivers, as well as flowing and moving waters more generally.
-They were renowned for being very fast and strong fighting fish.
+In past decades, silver perch were a popular game fish for many recreational anglers.
+Silver perch were typically caught on small baits such as worms and shrimps, and sometimes on smaller lures, generally in flowing and moving waters.
+They were also targeted using small spinnerbaits in rapids during summer migrations in upland rivers such as the upper Murrumbidgee River.
+Silver perch were renowned for being very fast and strong fighting fish.

 The [fishing] rod is … used amongst the bream [silver perch] which run up to six pounds, and fight every inch of their way from the time they are struck till they are safely landed. … It is as easy to land a fifteen pound cod as it is a five pound bream, as the latter is notoriously the hardest fighter in our rivers, only being even nearly approached by the catfish.